 As in Ethereum, Arbitrum clients submit transactions they want to see happen, and the system (usually) executes those transactions at some later time.
-In Arbitrum Rollup, clients submit transactions by posting messages to the Ethereum chain, either directly or through an aggregator.
+In Arbitrum Rollup, clients submit transactions by posting messages to the Ethereum chain, either directly or through an aggregator, or on a Sequencer chain, though a Sequencer.
 These messages are put into the chain's inbox.
-Every message is timestamped with the time it was put into the inbox.

 Messages in an ArbChain's inbox are processed in order.
 Generally, some time will elapse between the time when a message is put into the inbox (and timestamped) and the time when the contract processes the message and carries out the transaction requested by the message.

 Block Numbers: Arbitrum vs. Ethereum

 Arbitrum blocks are assigned their own block numbers, distinct from Ethereum's L1 block numbers.

 A single Ethereum block could include within it multiple Arbitrum blocks (if, say, the Arbitrum chain is getting heavy activity); however, an Arbitrum block cannot span across multiple Ethereum blocks.
 Thus, any given Arbitrum transaction is associated with exactly one Ethereum block and one Arbitrum block.

 Ethereum Block Numbers Within Arbitrum

 On a Sequencer chain, accessing block numbers within an Arbitrum smart contract (i.e.,